top of page

 A Mason's Journey - The Books

 Here, for your viewing convenience, is my catalog of books.
 Some are non-fiction, addressing the matters of the lodge and the craft as a whole, while the others are complete fiction and I wrote them to stimulate thought among masons about our principle tenets and attributes.
-The Noah series (which includes “Noah’s Quest” and “Noah’s Legacy”) began as a simple short story and blossomed into the five “Noah Books”.
+The Noah series (which includes “Noah’s Quest” and “Noah’s Legacy”) began as a simple short story and blossomed into the six “Noah Books”.
 They are intended to put some of our ritual, esoterica, and practices into a context that readers might apply to their own experiences.
-They are not intended to “teach” masonry or declare what masonry is or is not, they merely tell a story of a man and describe the effects of masonry on his life.
-His story begins with “Noah’s Quest: Trial at the Gate” and continues all the way through “Noah’s Legacy: Rude Awakening” and I would recommend reading them in order – the storyline builds, one upon the other.
+They are not intended to “teach” masonry or declare what masonry is or is not, they merely tell a story of a man and describe the impact and effects of masonry on his life.
+His story begins with “Noah’s Quest: Trial at the Gate” and continues all the way through “Noah’s Legacy: Rituals & Sacred Memories” and I would recommend reading them in order because the storyline builds, one upon the other.

 I have linked each book to their Amazon sales page and you can click on the book cover or the book title to purchase them.